 Sandra Igwe, CEO, The Motherhood Group

-The Motherhood Group is conducting research to inform a landmark report that will examine:
+The Motherhood Group has conducted research to inform a landmark report examining:

-Centre for Mental Health will distil the findings and translate them into a policy briefing that:
+The MMHA and Centre for Mental Health will work alongside The Motherhood Group to distil their research findings and translate them into a policy briefing that:

-This will include a parliamentary event bringing the right policymakers and decision-makers to the table to discuss the project and how we ensure changes are not short-term but embedded in decisions about ongoing funding, training, service design, and data reporting.
+This will include a parliamentary event that brings the right policymakers and decision-makers to the table to discuss the project and how we ensure changes are not short-term but are embedded in decisions about ongoing funding, training, service design, and data reporting.

 Black women face a higher risk of developing mental health problems during and after pregnancy, yet they are less likely to receive the support they need.
 This partnership will challenge current debates and drive changes in legislation, policy and practice to ensure that all parts of the healthcare system can provide the compassionate, tailored care that Black mothers and their babies deserve.